 In this class there is much hands-on learning.
 There will be homework in this class that enhances students' understanding and skills of cataloging and classification of materials.
-For example, most weeks students will be required to complete a packet of exercises that will give them practice in cataloging newly learned skills.
+For example, most weeks students will be required to complete multiple exercises that will give them practice in their newly learned cataloging skills.